-6.3.1 Block Dropper, Adjusting
+6.3.1 Adjust the Block Dropper

 Set the block dropper for typical log size.
 The gas struts can be adjusted together or independent of each other.

 If the log does not fall squarely into the splitting hopper, adjust as required: